onevcat/Kingfisher/README.md

 }
 ```

+It is really a very common situation I will meet in my daily work.
+Think about how many lines you need to write if without Kingfisher.
+You will fall in love with it!

 ### Learn More

 To learn the using Kingfisher by more examples, take a look at the [Cheat Sheet](https://github.com/onevcat/Kingfisher/wiki/Cheat-Sheet).
 There we summarized most common tasks in Kingfisher, you can get a better idea on what this framework can do.
+There are also some tips for performance in the same page, remember to check them too.

 ## Requirements